deletedcu/angular-demo/lectures/day-2/nesting.md

 })
 ```

-## Add the router outlet for the sub sections:
+## Add the Router Outlet for the Sub-Sections

 Edit `src/app/about/about.component.html`: